 Notification system design (shortened to NSD where possible for the sake of this article) is a complex topic.
 There is much to think about between transactional and marketing messages, multiple devices per user and regulatory compliance (think GDPR).
+A robust notification system must support multiple notification types, such as transactional, promotional, and system-generated alerts, to address diverse user and business needs.
 In this article, we are going to highlight some of the most important aspects of NSD that we should think of when building one.
-Let's get started.
+Let’s get started.

 Rethinking Email Notification System Design